jacksenteh/KPMG_Virtual_Internship/docs/index.md

 ![cluster_profit](images/cluster_profit.png)

 So it seems like each cluster is different to each other.
 Hence, we can start dig deeper into each cluster and find out why is it different.
+Before we start, let's recall the aim of this project.
+The aim of this project is to help Sprocket Central Pty Ltd target new customer.
+But what is the right way to target the customer

 ## Who is your customer?